Mechanical Techniques - Millwright (Co-op)

 |MILL1210||Introduction to Millwrighting

-Description: To develop the Apprentice knowledge of: Safety legislation, lock-out and isolation procedures, protective clothing and equipment, confined space procedures, housekeeping rules, fire, electrical and chemical hazards.
+Description: Students will develop knowledge of safety legislation, lock-out and isolation procedures, protective clothing and equipment, confined space procedures, housekeeping rules, and fire/electrical/chemical hazards.
+Students will also develop skills in the selection, safe use and care of cutting and non-cutting tools and in the use of measuring devices.

 |DRWG1440||Drawings and Schematics I